standard-webhooks/standard-webhooks/spec/standard-webhooks.md

 #### Request timeouts

-In order to ensure the reliable delivery of webhooks it's important to ensure consumers have enough time to process and acknowledge the processing of requests.
+In order to ensure the reliable delivery of webhooks, it's important to ensure consumers have enough time to process and acknowledge the processing of requests.
 A recommended request timeout value for webhooks is somewhere between 15 and 30s.

 #### Enforcing HTTPS